MMRahman28/devops_practice/notes.md

 	- Q2.
 What is PID 1?

-		- PID 1 is the first process started by the kernel.It adopts all orphaned processes and is is the root of the process tree.
+		- PID 1 is the first process started by the kernel.It adopts all orphaned processes and is the root of the process tree.
 On modern Linux, it is /usr/lib/systemd/systemd.

 	- Q3.
 Name 3 unit types.
 Give one example each.